 _ (press release) _ ** Ottawa ** – Rideau Street from Sussex Drive to Dalhousie Street will re-open to bus and taxi traffic on Thursday, December 15, beginning at 5 a.m.
 Cars and cyclists are still not permitted on this portion of Rideau Street until the O-Train Confederation Line begins operating in 2018.
 Pedestrian access has been permitted throughout construction.

 Businesses in the area remain open and residents are encouraged to take advantage of the improved access to support businesses along Rideau Street and in the ByWard Market.
 The patience of shoppers, commuters and business owners throughout the construction period is appreciated. ** ** ** OC Transpo ** With the reopening, all Rideau Street OC Transpo routes that had been shortened or diverted to other nearby streets will return to normal service on Rideau Street starting at 5 a.m. on Thursday morning.
 The interim late night OC Transpo shuttle service on Thursday, Friday and Saturday nights between the ByWard Market and Mackenzie King Bridge will cease immediately following the opening.

+For more information, OC Transpo customers should visit octranspo.com and STO customers should visit sto.ca.
 The City of Ottawa has tools on ottawa.ca to help motorists and transit customers plan their routes and manage their commute including: